 For a completely different experience, fly through the redwood canopy at Sonoma Canopy Tours in Occidental.
 This green, family-friendly, and educational adventure includes seven zip lines, two sky bridges, a spiral staircase, and an 80-foot rappel.
 To participate, children must be 10 years old and weigh at least 70 pounds.
 Open year-round but hours vary by season; for details call 888-494-7868.

 In Sonoma County all sorts of terrain, family farms, and artisanal growers create agricultural products that reflect their own unique terroir.
 It's fun to explore the area's back roads, stopping along the way at local farms, where - depending on the time of year - your family might be able to pick produce, pet sheep and goats, milk a cow, learn how to irrigate a field, or take a cooking class.

-Some adventures are free, while others carry a fee that helps supplement the farm’s income; some adventures are by appointment only.
-Use the free and downloadable map and guide provided by the non-profit Sonoma County Farm Trails, or search its online database.
-The guide lists and describes the member farms and food producers, along with days and times they’re open for visits, and other pertinent information, including whether advance reservations are required.
+Some adventures are free, while others carry a fee that helps supplement the farm's income; some adventures are by appointment only.
+Use the free map and guide provided by the non-profit Sonoma County Farm Trails.
+The guide lists and describes the member farms and food producers, along with days and times they're open for visits, and other pertinent information, including whether advance reservations are required.

 Sonoma County has festivals of all kinds - and they happen throughout the year.
 Many are geared to families, and almost all are family friendly.